Lulworth Cove – Jurassic Coast Dorset

 Lulworth Cove | West Lulworth | Dorset | BH20 5RN | 01929 400352 | www.lulworth.com

 Lulworth Cove is one of the most famous natural landmarks on the Jurassic Coast and a must-visit destination when staying at Woodyhyde Campsite near Corfe Castle.
-This spectacular circular bay is one of Dorset’s most recognisable coastal features and a highlight of the Isle of Purbeck.
+This spectacular circular bay is one of Dorset’s most recognisable coastal features and a highlight of the beautiful Isle of Purbeck.

-Lulworth Cove is one of Dorset’s most famous coastal landmarks and forms part of the UNESCO World Heritage-listed Jurassic Coast.
-The cove is perfect for leisurely coastal walks, dramatic scenery and geology enthusiasts interested in the natural history of the Dorset coastline.
+Lulworth Cove forms part of the UNESCO World Heritage-listed Jurassic Coast and is famous for its unique geology and dramatic coastal scenery.
+The sheltered bay is perfect for leisurely coastal walks, photography and exploring the natural history of Dorset’s coastline.

 Formed around 10,000 years ago, Lulworth Cove was created by the combined forces of river and sea erosion pushing through a narrow band of Portland limestone.
 Behind this entrance, softer layers of Purbeck, Wealden, Greensand and Chalk have eroded to form the near-perfect circular bay seen today.